 We share our enthusiasm for science with our students by actively engaging them in scientific inquiry through hands-on experiments and dynamic lab demonstrations.
-Beginning with Middle School life and earth sciences and progressing through physical science, biology and chemistry, our students become familiar with the experimental and collaborative nature of science.
+Beginning with Middle School Science and progressing through Biology, Chemistry and Physics, our students become familiar with the experimental and collaborative nature of science.
 They are encouraged to develop their abilities as critically-thinking, scientifically-literate, and compassionate members of society.

-Electives include honors chemistry, AP biology, and honors and conceptual physics.
-In all these courses, students develop their observational abilities, quantitative skills, and understanding of scientific methodology through their experiences, mistakes, and successes in their research projects.
+Electives include Honors Biochemical Methods, AP Environmental Science, Climate Science, and Vertebrate Anatomy.
+In all of these courses, students develop their observational abilities, quantitative skills, and understanding of scientific methodology through research projects.

 EnglishLiving the Questions